My Products

 6. Click the response type from the Response list to check or change details.

-• Default setting: whether the response type is the default setting
+• Basic settings: Whether the response type is the default setting.

-• To edit the response code for the response type, click [Edit] of the Status Code item, modify the code (100 to 599), and then click [Save].
-To cancel edition, click [Cancel].
+• To edit the response code for the response type, click the [Edit] button of the Status Code item, modify the code (100 to 599), and then click [Save].
+To cancel the editing, click [Cancel].

-• If changes are set, Default setting item changes from Yes to No.
+• If changes are set, the Default setting item changes from Yes to No.

 • To add a response header, enter a header name and header value (variable or static), and click [Add].

-• The response header name can include any valid string.
+• The response header name can include any valid strings.

-• To delete the added response header, click [Delete] of the corresponding response header, and click [Delete] of the Delete Response popup window.
+• To delete the added response header, click the [Delete] button of the corresponding response header, and click [Delete] in the Delete response popup.

-• Refer to Content variable for content variables available for response header and response message.
+• For more information on content variables available for response the header and response message, see Content variable.

-• Content mapping template can be designated for data return.
-Template is declared when Apache Velocity Template Language (VTL) is used.
+• The content mapping template can be designated for data return.
+A template is declared when Apache Velocity Template Language (VTL) is used.

-• To add a mapping template, click [Add], enter the content type and mapping template information in the Add Mapping Template popup window, and click [Add].
+• To add a mapping template, click [Add], enter the content type and mapping template information in the Add Mapping Template popup, and click [Add].

 • To edit a mapping template, click and select a mapping template to edit from the list, and click [Edit].
-Edit mapping template information on the Edit Mapping Template popup window, and click [Edit].
+Edit mapping template information on the Edit mapping template popup and click [Edit].

 • To delete a mapping template, click and select a mapping template to delete from the list, and click [Delete].
-Click [Delete] in the Delete Mapping Template popup window.
+Click [Delete] in the Delete mapping template popup.

-• To reset changes to default value, click and select the response type to reset from the list, and click [Reset].
-Check the details in the Reset popup window, and click [Reset].
-If changes are set, Default Setting item changes from No to Yes.
+• To reset changes to the default value, click and select the response type to reset from the list, and click [Reset].
+Check the details in the Reset popup and click [Reset].
+If changes are set, the Default Setting item changes from No to Yes.

 Content variable